aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/03_crystal.md

 for the system as well as the k-point information and the converged Kohn-Sham states.
 It is mostly used in the calculation of delocalization indices in periodic solids.

+### FHI aims input (in, in.next_step, out, own) {#c2-fhi}

+Molecular and crystal structures can be loaded from an FHIaims "geometry.in" input file.
+Only the `atom`, `atom_frac`, and `lattice_vector` keywords are parsed and interpreted.
+If at least one `lattice_vector` is present, the system is assumed to be a crystal.
+Alternatively, you can also load the structure from the "geometry.in.next_step" file written by FHIaims during a geometry optimization.

+The crystal or molecular structure can also be loaded from an FHIaims output file, which is assumed to have a .out or .own extension.
+In the case of a geometry optimization, the last available geometry in the output file is read.

 ### Manual Specification of the Crystal Structure (CRYSTAL Environment)